nrwl/nx/docs/shared/cli/generate.md

 ### help

-Show help and display available schematics in the default collection.
+Show help and display available generators in the default collection.

 ### version